 - Take your dog to the veterinarian twice a month.

-- Make sure that you give your dog balanced diet so that it doesn’t lack important vitamins or minerals.
+- Make sure that you give your dog a balanced diet so that it doesn’t lack important vitamins or minerals.

-If you do all the above and notice that your dog is developing a crusty skin, then consider treating the condition.
+If you do all the above and notice that your dog is developing crusty skin, then consider treating the condition.

 You can use shampoos, Miconazole creams, or just wash the skin and ensure that the dog is free of dirty use any antiseptic agent.

 However, it is recommended that when your dog gets infected or develops crusty scabs, you visit the veterinarian to give the proper recommendation on how to treat the dog.